ooexiaoo/onlinegarden/src/site/notes/🌍 Areas/📧 Personal Notes/30 Days No YouTube Challenge.md

 >[!success] 16-12-2023

 - I think, I'm getting used to this.
 I did visit YouTube to find a podcast, but that was it, didn't watch videos there.
 So far, so good.

+### Day 6
+>[!success] 16-12-2023

+- I'm starting to forget that there's a site called YouTube, Well, joking aside, I don't have any urge to watch anything on YouTube anymore.
+I do visit once a day for watching *Python Course* that I'm learning right now, But other than that I don't watch anything else.